ChristophWurst/ChristophWurst.github.io/_posts/2016-11-28-sign-nextcloud-app.md

 ## Conclusion

-As you can see, it´s not rocket sience to create a packaged version of your Nextcloud app for [apps.nextcloud.com](https://apps.nextcloud.com).
+As you can see, it´s not rocket science to create a packaged version of your Nextcloud app for [apps.nextcloud.com](https://apps.nextcloud.com).
 Still, it makes sense to automate the process in a small script to save yourself some time
 😉

 ## References